gamallo/CrossLingual/README.md

 sh Build_model.sh
 ```

-You just need two files in the corpus folder: `corpus-en.txt.gz` and `corpus-es.txt.gz`.
+You just need two files with raw text in the `corpus` folder.
+The file names can be: `corpus-en.txt.gz` and `corpus-es.txt.gz`.

-If you want to use othe train dictionaries and othe languages, copy the new dictionary into the `dico` directory with the appropriate format and uncomment the line  `sh run_seedTemplates.sh`.
+If you want to use other train dictionaries and other languages, copy the new dictionary into the `dico` folder with the appropriate format and uncomment the line `sh run_seedTemplates.sh` in order to create new seed bilingual templates.

 ### Download and evaluate a pre-trained model
 To evalute a pre-trained model from English and Spanish Wikipedias, you can use the following script: